Last Updated on

-Regardless of what type of genre you are looking to sing in, there are some key, beginner's tips that every budding vocalist should keep in mind or practice in order to achieve success in a singing career.
-Or, if a career is not your end goal, then these tips will help you to achieve better overall vocal control so that you produce beautiful sounds as opposed to something less than pleasing to the ear.
+Regardless of what type of genre you are looking to sing in, there are some key, beginner's tips that every budding vocalist should keep in mind or practice in order to achieve success in their singing endeavors.

 - Work on relaxing your throat muscles.
 Being able to move through different tensions in the muscles of your throat will help you develop more varied tonalities.

 - Inhale slowly, imagining that the air you are drawing in is heavy and thick.
 As you breathe in, actively work to move the air below your belly button and into you diaphragm (this is a dome shaped musculature that sits between your chest and abdominal cavities; it is the major muscle responsible for respiratory movements and is a crucial component for a successful singer).
 Exhale and then repeat.

 - Find a lightweight feather that you can practice keeping in the air with your breath.
 This will help you fine tune your overall breath control and help strengthen and extend your lung capacity.
 The key to this exercise is to maintain a steady flow without allowing your diaphragm to completely deflate.

 - Breathe in for 4 counts then exhale for 4 counts while making a "hissing" sound.
 Then, you will slowly increase the time: 6 counts in, 10 hissing breaths out.
 6 counts in, 12 out.
 2 counts in, 12 out.
 4 counts in, 16 out.
 2 counts in, 16 out.
 4 counts in, 20 out.
 1 count in, 20 out.
 As you practice this hissing exhalation exercise, you are training your lungs and body to be able to hold an extended note with less breath.
 The goal is to create a smooth, even tone, so no changing volume or pitch as you exhale.